 SMC uses the description of the orphan condition within the MHRA Orphan Register.
 Submissions for medicines that are validated as ultra-orphan according to this definition will be assessed by SMC and will then be available to prescribers for a period of up to three years while further clinical effectiveness data are gathered.
 After this period the company will be asked to provide an updated submission for reassessment and SMC will make a decision on routine use of the medicine in NHSScotland.

 1. Validation as ultra-orphan medicine

-Companies are encouraged to seek confirmation that a medicine meets the ultra-orphan definition at an early stage, and ideally prior to receiving an EMA Committee for Human Medicinal Products (CHMP) opinion, by completing an ultra-orphan proforma.
+Companies are encouraged to seek confirmation that a medicine meets the ultra-orphan definition at an early stage, by completing an ultra-orphan proforma.

 (Note that in the event of a high number of proformas being received we may prioritise to take account of the date and time received and actual / estimated date of product availability in the UK).